neurocline/neurocline.github.io/_posts/2016-08-23-new-computers.md

 # SSD

-Samsung 950 1TB, of course.
+Samsung 950 512GB, of course.
 Two of them if the motherboard permits.

+OCZ RD400 1 TB

+Samsung 850 EVO 2 TB.

 # Power supply